urbit/urbit.org-reloaded/content/using/install.md

 Either command will create a directory called `sampel-palnet/` and begin building your ship.
 It may take a few minutes.

 When your ship is finished booting, you will see either the `~sampel-palnet:dojo>` or `~sampel-palnet:chat-cli/` prompt.
-If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
+If you're seeing `:chat-cli` press `Ctrl-X` to switch into Dojo.

-To shut down your ship, use `control-d`.
+To shut down your ship, use `Ctrl-D`.
 To start your ship up again, run the following from your `urbit` directory:

 ```sh
 macOS: